Mohid-Water-Modelling-System/MOHID-Lagrangian/Libs/README.txt

-	-create a build folder and point cmake at it, using Libs/fox/ as the source -open the build folder, open the project and compile it -copy the outputs in the directories modules/ and lib/ to the same folders in Libs/Libs_build_win
+	-create a build folder and point cmake at it, using Libs/fox/ as the source -open the build folder, open the project and compile it -copy the outputs in the directories modules/ and lib/ to the same folders in Libs/Libs_build_win -Go to the Libs/netcdf-fortran directory
+	-create a build folder and point cmake at it, using Libs/netcdf-fortran/ as the source -open the build folder, open the project and compile it